 Studying on a Visitor Visa

-Standard Visitor visa is the most commonly used visa category – it covers many types of short stays in the UK including tourism, visits from family and friends, perhaps returning to the UK for your graduation ceremony.
+The visitor route covers many types of short stays in the UK including tourism, visits from family and friends, perhaps returning to the UK for your graduation ceremony (if you no longer hold Student visa).

-Throughout the guide we refer to ‘visa’ and ‘immigration permission’ interchangeably as they are commonly understood to essentially have the same meaning.
-As explained later some ‘non visa nationals’ do not require a ‘visa’ prior to travel but permission (or ‘leave to enter’) is still required and often it is readily granted by merely entering the UK.
+Throughout the guide we refer to ‘visa’ and ‘immigration permission’ interchangeably as they are commonly understood to have the same meaning.
+As explained below some ‘non visa nationals’ do not require a ‘visa’ prior to travel but permission (or ‘leave to enter’) is still required and in some cases, e.g. using an eGate, permission is granted by merely entering the UK.

 General information on visitor visas is provided by UKVI.